fairdataihub/SODA-for-SPARC-Docs/versioned_docs/version-5.2.0/manage-dataset/upload-a-local-dataset-to-pennsieve.md

 ---
 sidebar_position: 11
+title: Upload a local dataset to Pennsieve
 ---

-# Upload a local dataset to Pennsieve

 ## Background